maxwellito/vivus-instant/readme.md

 ### Manual trigger

 This works by adding the trigger class to the SVG tag.
 Unfortunately, it can only be done inline, that means your entire SVG code must be in your HTML page.
 Otherwise the trigger won't work.
 However in a object tag it is possible to access the SVG tag to add the trigger class, but it require some extra logic to wait the document load.
-The tag is accessible vie the property `contentDocument` of the `<object>` tag.
+The tag is accessible via the property `contentDocument` of the `<object>` tag.

 ## Help and feedback

-This tools is in beta.
+These tools are in beta.
 Any feedback or bug report is welcome.
 Please open an issue or a pull request.
 Just follow the requirements in the issue template :)